headexpanded/headexpanded/README.md

 - Started learning Python so I could work with the devs at my fund management job.

-- Also HTML, CSS, JS, SQL for same reason.
+- Also HTML, CSS, JS, SQL for the same reason.

 - Over time my career moved towards management: people, processes, P&L, that sort of thing.